 EPA's recently released MOVES2010 (MOtor Vehicle Emission Simulator) is now the official model for estimating air pollution emissions from on-road mobile sources including buses, cars, trucks and motorcycles for SIP purposes.
 MOVES2010 replaces MOBILE6.2, EPA's previous mobile source model.
 MOVES input files are more detailed than the MOBILE6.2 input files.
-To assist in the transition to the new model, USEPA developed software tools to convert certain MOBILE6.2 inputs for MOVES.
-These inputs were loaded into the MOVES County Data Manager (CDM), which together with LEV database files and MOVES run Specifications, were used to generate MySQL database output files generated by the MOVES Model.
-Post processing was accomplished using SQL in either MySQL or MS Access.
+To assist in the transition to the new model, EPA developed software tools to convert certain MOBILE6.2 inputs for MOVES.